semantic-dependency-parsing/toolkit/README.md

 ## Command-line tools

 Some of the tools implemented in the project can be called from the command line.
 For this there is a convenience shell script called `run.sh`, which you call with the name of the tool and any command-line arguments.
-The most revelant example is the evaluator (scorer) tool:
+The most revelant example is the `Scorer` tool, which is run as follows:

-	$ sh run.sh Evaluator gold.sdp system.sdp
+	$ sh run.sh Scorer gold.sdp system.sdp

 This will evaluate the parser output in the file `system.sdp` based on the gold-standard analyses in the file `gold.sdp`.
-The central figures are LP (labeled precision), LR (labeled recall), and LF (labeled F1), as defined on the [Evaluation page](http://alt.qcri.org/semeval2014/task8/index.php?id=evaluation).
+The evaluation metrics used are defined on the [Evaluation page](http://alt.qcri.org/semeval2014/task8/index.php?id=evaluation).

-Here is a sample output:

-	# Evaluation

-	Gold standard file: baseline/dm.gold.sdp
-	System output file: baseline/dm.mate.sdp

-	## Scores including virtual dependencies to top nodes

-	Number of edges in gold standard: 27778
-	Number of edges in system output: 13598
-	Number of edges in common, labeled: 11313
-	Number of edges in common, unlabeled: 11596

-	LP: 0.831961
-	LR: 0.407265
-	LF: 0.546839

-	## Scores excluding virtual dependencies to top nodes

-	Number of edges in gold standard: 26165
-	Number of edges in system output: 13598
-	Number of edges in common, labeled: 11313
-	Number of edges in common, unlabeled: 11596
+Abbreviations:

-	LP: 0.831961
+	LP: labeled precision
-	LR: 0.432371
+	LR: labeled recall
-	LF: 0.569021
+	LF: labeled F1
+	LM: labeled exact match

+	UP: unlabeled precision
+	UR: unlabeled recall
+	UF: unlabeled F1
+	UM: unlabeled exact match